Portuguesa (state): Climate

-It has a relatively homogeneous climate, where the average minimum temperature varies between 20º and 35 °C., being this one regulated by the winds coming from the gulf of Venezuela and the trade winds that go up the Llanos, which produce areas of cloudiness and frequent torrential rains.
+It has a relatively homogeneous climate, where the average minimum temperature varies between 20º and 35 °C, being this one regulated by the winds coming from the gulf of Venezuela and the trade winds that go up the Llanos, which produce areas of cloudiness and frequent torrential rains.

 A typical Sabana climate of the plain area of Venezuela where Guanare is located.
 It has two well-defined periods, a dry period from December to April, and a rainy period from May to November.

 During the beginning of the drought (December, January and February) it is characterized by the scarcity of rain, and a great thermal amplitude, where the nights are usually cool, early mornings with up to 19 °C, and during the day very hot (max 29-31 °C).
 This is also the windiest time of the year.
 Around March and the beginning of April, the daily temperature range decreases a little, bringing with it the hottest season in the village.
 The lowest temperature recorded is 17 °C on 5 April 1984 and the highest is 41 °C during several occasions and heat waves occurring with the El Niño phenomenon.

-The average annual temperature (Max-Min) is between 22 ° and 26 ° Celsius, in the area of flat lands and in the area of mountain and piedmont landscapes the climatic conditions vary according to height variations.
+The average annual temperature (Max-Min) is between 22 °C and 26 °C, in the area of flat lands and in the area of mountain and piedmont landscapes the climatic conditions vary according to height variations.
 Precipitation is persistent throughout the year, causing rivers to maintain an abundant flow, even overflow and therefore flooding.